GolanIsaschar/Lode-Runner-Game/README.md

 The code uses class inheritance, polymorphism and the SFML library.

-Team work by 2 creators.
+Has been used in a team work of 2 programmers

 ## Video
 https://www.youtube.com/watch?v=gQL_aeRduKE